morven2018/react-learn/README.md

 Shown difference of such interaction:

-- Sorting
+- Sorting +
   - by population
   - by country name
-- Change year selection
+- Change year selection +
-- Filtering by region
+- Filtering by region +
-- Searching countries
+- Searching countries +
-- Opening whole table of county
+- Opening whole table of county +
-- Add new data in column
+- Add new column

 The initial loading(fetching) that could not be optimized by useMemo or useCallback shown once in this section.